-This is a translation of the first chapter of The Art of War by Sunzi.
+This is a translation of the Chapter 1 of The Art of War by Sunzi.
 No English sources were used.
 The original text and many of the interpretations herein come from 古诗文网.

 War determines life and death of troops, existence and destruction of a country.
 It cannot be ignored.